 Cheltenham Transport Plan

-Cheltenham Transport Plan Phase 4 (the closure of Boots Corner to through traffic) originally commenced on the 28th June 2018.
-Following an initial period of assessment and consideration of comments from road users, amendments will be made to the Phase 4 original trial and the new Phase 4 Amendment trial will start on Monday 3rd June 2019.
+Cheltenham Transport Plan Phase 4 (the closure of Boots Corner to through traffic) originally started on the 28th June 2018.
+Following an initial period of assessment and consideration of comments from road users, amendments will be made to the Phase 4 Original trial and the new Phase 4 Amendment trial will start on Monday 3rd June 2019.

 The Cheltenham Transport Plan (CTP) is a long held Cheltenham Borough Council (CBC) policy to improve the quality of life in the town and increase its economic prosperity.
 The CTP was first considered by the local Civic Society in 2000, and was subsequently endorsed and adopted by the Borough Council as part of its Civic Pride Urban Design Framework within the Local Development Framework in 2008.

 Some of the key benefits of the CTP include:

 - Encouraging people not to use their vehicles for unnecessary journeys, particularly short ones

 - Contributing to health improvements by encouraging walking and cycling

 - Allowing the free movement of buses and other public service vehicles